 From my cold, dead, hands.

-I’m going to do another posting on this topic, addressing the “but what if the government gets oppressive?!!?!” meme.
+Here’s another post [stderr], addressing the “but what if the government gets oppressive?!!?!” meme.
 I will also address the “but what about disarming the pooooliiiice!?” meme in its own posting.
 So please let’s not drag that into debate here.
 Thank you.
 Hint: logistics.

 (* Guns kill, and so do people)